linlwill/project/README.md

 Thus, to turn a line of code into object code: divide it by whitespace, if operand is numbers roll with it, if letters grab it from the LabelTable.
 Feed operator/operand into nixbpe.
 Concatinate to taste and serve with a side of horseradish.
 Suggested wine pairings include merlot and cabernet.
 Modes 2 and 1 are a lot simpler.
 2 involved grabbing register values from a new DB I put in the Instructions header, including an annoying init function that exists to get around C++'s weirdness.
 1 was nothing at all.
 We now have a way to convert a line of assembly code into a line of hexidecimal with nothing more than a single function call.
 It has no support for line numbers or comments, but large amounts of deal with it are forthcoming.

+*WHERE TO GO FROM HERE*
+The objective I had on Thursday, implement a way to turn assembly code into object code, is complete.
+We can now turn our eyes to the stars and think about the assembler as a whole.
+Our next big challenge is identifying and processing assembler directives.
+There are a lot of those, so at first I want to just be able to identify them.